sadielbartholomew/cylc/doc/src/introduction/how-cylc-works.rst

 .. _fig-dep-multi:

 .. figure:: ../graphics/png/orig/dep-multi-cycle.png
    :align: center
-    :figclass: align-center

    The complete multi-cycle-point dependency graph.
    The complete dependency graph for the example suite, assuming the least possible inter-cycle dependence: the forecast models (*a*, *b*, and *c*) depend on their own previous instances.
 The dashed arrows show connections to previous and subsequent forecast cycle points.

 .. _fig-optimal-two:

 .. figure:: ../graphics/png/orig/timeline-two-cycles-optimal.png
    :align: center
-    :figclass: align-center

    The optimal two-cycle-point job schedule.
 The optimal two cycle job schedule when the next cycle's driving data is available in advance, possible in principle when inter-cycle dependence is handled explicitly.

 :ref:`Figure X <fig-optimal-two>` shows, in contrast to :ref:`Figure X <fig-overlap>`, the optimal two cycle point job schedule